F640/begonia-ckernel-mod/kitchen/readme.md

 Run `build.sh` to start building the kernel.

 Once done you will get 3 image files (TODO: add `boot.img` support): `Image`, `Image.gz`, `Image.gz-dtb`.
-Download Anykernel3 from [here](https://github.com/cvnertnc/AnyKernel3/), place `Image.gz-dtb` in Anykernel3 root folder then zip it.
+Download Anykernel3 from [my AnyKernel3 KernelSU base](https://github.com/F640/AnyKernel3/tree/begonia-ksu-base), place `Image.gz-dtb` in Anykernel3 root folder then zip it.
 After this flash it to your device.

 ## shallow clone commit